-“You got your Pokemon in my Legos!”
-“No, you got your Legos in my Pokemon!”
-We’re combining our Club Lego & Pokemon Club programs on Saturday, September 24th from noon-2 PM.
-Build your favorite Pokemon out of Legos!
-This free program is for kids ages 6-13, and adult supervision is not required, although we do ask that caregivers stay in the building while kids construct.
+Our January Club Lego is happening on Saturday, January 14th from noon-2 PM.
+In January, we’re issuing another Mystery Challenge to club members.
+Club Lego is for kids ages 6-13, and while adult supervision is not required, we do ask that caregivers stay in the building while kids construct.

 Ancestry.com Available in the Library